Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Proofs

 \subsection{Proof of \Cref{col:weak_convergence}}

 \begin{proof} By assumption, the kernel $\kappa$ is bounded, continuous, and integrally strictly positive definite.
-Hence, the resulting MMD metrises the weak convergence by Theorem 7 of \cite{Simon-Gabriel2023}.
-By \Cref{col:convergence_Halton}, the MMD between $\delta_N$ and $p$ converges to zero, concluding the proof. \end{proof}
+Hence, the resulting MMD metrizes the weak convergence by Theorem 7 of \cite{Simon-Gabriel2023}.
+By \Cref{col:convergence_Halton}, the MMD between $\delta_N$ and $p$ converges to zero.
+The consistency of the Monte Carlo estimator immediately follows from the definition of the weak convergence.
+Here, since the domain $\Theta$ is compact, the continuous integrand $f$ is bounded by extreme value theorem. \end{proof}